Cognigy/Documentation/docs/en/docs/insights/dashboard-overview.md

 ### Top Intents

-Indicates the top-rated number of used intents displayed in a horizontal bar chart.
-The chart displays the top-rated number of intents used, with a maximum of 6 intents shown in the summary view and 25 in the detailed view.
+Indicates the top-rated number of used intents, displayed in a horizontal bar chart.
+The chart showcases the top-rated number of intents used, with a maximum of 6 intents shown in the summary view and 25 in the detailed view.
 Whenever an intent is matched, it is recorded in the analytics data.
 The data is then grouped by the matched intent and sorted in descending order.

 Source table: